-Patricia Dobbs Hodges is a Senior Vice President (SVP) of the Institute for Intergovernmental Research (IIR).
-As SVP, she utilizes her broad law enforcement and federal and local government experience to lead IIR’s Learning and Development group, which develops and delivers national-level, evidence-based training and technical assistance programs to state and local law enforcement agencies.
+Patricia Dobbs Hodges is a senior vice president of the Institute for Intergovernmental Research (IIR).
+As senior vice president, she utilizes her broad law enforcement and federal and local government experience to lead IIR’s Learning and Development group, which develops and delivers national-level, evidence-based training and technical assistance programs to state and local law enforcement agencies.
 In this capacity, Ms. Dobbs Hodges is responsible for client relations; collaboration and coordination with partners and providers on program development and delivery; and ensuring that high-quality, contemporary training and resources are developed and delivered to the law enforcement community.
 In addition, she directs the Office of Applied Research and the Office of Law Enforcement Advisement and Coordination, ensuring that current issues, contemporary practice-based research, and nationally recognized standards are incorporated into the various national-level programs that IIR manages.

 As a former sworn law enforcement officer, Ms. Dobbs Hodges has intimate knowledge of the concerns and needs of the law enforcement community.
 She combines that expertise with her extensive experience in developing and delivering national training and technical assistance programs for the U.S. Department of Justice (DOJ) to ensure that the flagship distinction of the programs that IIR manages continues to prosper while providing exceptional service and benefit to the law enforcement field.